RawFish69/ESP32-RC-Car/README.md

 | Left Back      | 8               | 9           | 10          |
 | Right Back     | 2               | 1           | 0           |

+## Dual-Board Version

+An alternative version using two ESP32 boards with ESP-NOW communication:

+### Features
+- Long-range control (hundreds of meters)
+- Direct peer-to-peer communication
+- No WiFi network required
+- Split control and drive functionality
+- More reliable communication

+### Components
+- Control Board: Handles web interface and user input
+- Drive Board: Controls motors and receives commands
+- ESP-NOW protocol for board-to-board communication

+### Benefits
+- Separation of concerns
+- Extended range capability
+- Reduced latency
+- More reliable motor control
+- Independent WiFi and control systems

+The code for this version is in:
+- `control.ino`: Web interface and ESP-NOW transmitter
+- `drive.ino`: Motor control and ESP-NOW receiver

 ## Web Interface

 The interface includes: